haze111nuts/splat-oc/README.md

 - ~~script not loading on certain phone?? (this is prob phone issue)~~
 - ~~all the string in charaData should use the same kind of quotes~~
 - ~~remove unused fonts~~
+- need actual image loading functionality (the current one is prob not working)
 - swap out character page name title font for ios
 - light box is acting weird...needs fix
 - drawing anims and a page for teams???